 How it gives back: Guests learn the benefits of rewilding and help rebuild the natural world from the soil up.

 Scotland is going big on rewilding.
 Across the country, nature is being left to its own devices, with forests, wetlands, and peatlands regenerating with minimal human intervention, while wild animals have been allowed to roam uninterrupted.
 The nationwide effort is being coordinated by umbrella agencies the Scottish Rewilding Alliance and Scotland: The Big Picture.
-The latter’s tourism arm, Rewilding Escapes, offers a selection of trips in singular locations; think ancient Caledonian forests where aspen and birch turn an autumnal golden, or a Victorian manor house set in Alladale Estate’s 23,000-acre, nature-filled reserve.
-At the latter, guests “get a firsthand experience of what rewilding at scale looks like” and can “experience what natural beauty is still left, and how much we can add to that for future generations,” Alladale’s general manager Pieter-Paul Groenhuijsen says.
+The latter’s tourism arm, Rewilding Retreats, offers a selection of trips in singular locations; think ancient Caledonian forests where aspen and birch turn an autumnal golden, or a Victorian manor house set in Alladale Estate’s 23,000-acre, nature-filled reserve.
+At the latter, guests “get a firsthand experience of what rewilding at scale looks like” and can “experience what natural beauty is still left, and how much we can add to that for future generations,” Alladale’s general manager says.
 Guests can also donate through the site’s charity partner the European Nature Trust, and bookings directly support the operational costs of rewilding efforts.

 Help herd reindeer with a Sami family in Norway

 Highlights: Disconnect from the internet and connect with the locals.

 How it gives back: Tours are run by Indigenous communities and benefit the local population.